-Whether you are just starting your business or you have already been operating a business as a sole proprietorship or general partnership, you may be wondering about the benefits of forming your business as a corporation.
-Often business owners think that incorporation is too costly or too time-consuming, and neither is the case.
+Whether you are just starting your business or you have already been operating as a sole proprietorship or general partnership, you may be wondering about the benefits of forming your business as a corporation.
+Often, business owners think that incorporation is too costly or too time-consuming, and neither is the case.

-The benefits the owners’ gain by forming their business as a corporation typically outweigh any perceived disadvantages.
+The benefits entrepreneurs gain by forming their business as a corporation typically outweigh any perceived disadvantages.
 These benefits are, in many cases, unavailable to sole proprietorships and general partnerships.

 Incorporation benefits include:

 - Limited Liability – Corporations provide limited liability protection to their owners (who are called shareholders).
 Typically, the owners are not personally responsible for the debts and liabilities of the business; thus, creditors cannot pursue owners’ personal assets, such as a house or car, to pay business debts.
 Conversely, in a sole proprietorship or general partnership, owners and the business are legally considered the same and personal assets can be used to pay business debts.

 - Tax Advantages – Corporations often gain tax advantages, such as the deductibility of health insurance premiums paid on behalf of an owner-employee; savings on self-employment taxes, as corporate income is not subject to Social Security, Workers Compensation and Medicare taxes; and the deductibility of other expenses such as life insurance.
 For information on the types of tax advantages your business may gain by forming as a corporation, consult an accountant or tax advisor.

 - Establishing Credibility – Incorporating may help a new business establish credibility with potential customers, employees, vendors and partners.

 - Unlimited Life – A corporation’s life is not dependent upon its owners.
 A corporation possesses the feature of unlimited life, meaning if an owner dies or wishes to sell his or her interest, the corporation will continue to exist and do business.